Toby Jug Collecting.com

 My feeling is that he could be inspired by a number of illustrations of the time - a particular one being the one shown below.
 This print entitled "The Hearty Good Fellow" is attributed to Francis Hayman (1708-1776).
 The title of the print is in fact also the name used for a Toby Jug.

-In the engraving (left) dating from the early 1800's, you can see a group of bawdy looking gentlemen who are smoking their churchwarden type pipes and drinking ale.
+In this engraving, dating from the early 1800's, you can see a group of bawdy looking gentlemen who are smoking their churchwarden type pipes and drinking ale.

 If you look closely at the table to the right hand side of the picture, you can see a Toby Jug sat upon the table.
 This suggests that Toby Jugs may well have been used in Taverns and Pubs as a functional item for serving beer and ale and not just for decorative purposes.